Theophanes is a New-England-based blogger, traveler, writer, photographer, sculptor, and lover of cats.

-I have spent many years breeding various animals and selling them online starting with the fancy rats I had several decades ago.
-Now I live on a poultry farm and have a pretty steady supply of chicks to sell but what I have noticed is the etiquette of a good deal of buyers has increasingly gone down the gutter.
-Sure, there have always been the odd nutter, but now it seems like it's nine out of ten!
-So please, if you are considering getting an animal or livestock online be a good person and don't do the things listed below...
+I have spent many years breeding various animals and selling them online, starting with the fancy rats I had several decades ago.
+Now I live on a poultry farm and have a pretty steady supply of chicks to sell, but what I have noticed is that good buyer etiquette no longer exists.
+Sure, there has always been the odd nutter, but now it seems like it's 9 out of 10!
+So please: if you are considering getting an animal or livestock online, be a good person and follow the list below.

-2) Take the time to read the whole ad - every word
+2. DO take the time to read the whole ad (every word)

 Please take the time to read and digest the information in an ad before replying.
 My ads are usually four lines long and STILL I get asked to repeat information!
 My ads usually read:

 Five Brabanter Chicks for Sale

 Five Golden Brabanter chicks for sale - Straight run only (unsexed.)
 Hatched 4/4 here on the farm.
 Vaccinated for Marek's.
 Photo is of chicks and their parents.